 Regularly review and update forms

-Circumstances can change.
+Circumstances change frequently in early education.
 A child might develop a new sensitivity, or a family might want to switch to a different product.
 It’s good practice to have families review and re-sign their consent forms annually.
 Also, encourage families to submit a new form anytime they wish to make a change.

 Maintain confidentiality